6 min read read

 Splitting JSONL Files

-JSONL (JSON Lines) files are simpler to split because each line is already an independent JSON object.
-You can use standard text-splitting tools:
+JSONL (JSON Lines) files split more simply.
+Each line already represents independent JSON object.
+Standard text-splitting tools suffice:

 split -l 1000 data.jsonl chunk_ --additional-suffix=.jsonl